datahubio/datahub-cloud-template-dataset/docs/Auto-Sync of your site.md

 <div class="hero">
     <h1 class="hero-title">Auto-Sync of your Site<br/></h1>
-    <p class="hero-description">A well-structured sidebar can significantly enhance the usability and navigability of your documentation or data site.
-With Datahub Cloud, you can easily implement sidebar navigation to help users quickly find and access the content they need.
-This section will guide you through the steps to add and customize a sidebar for your site.</p>
+    <p class="hero-description">Keeping your site content up-to-date can be a tedious task, especially when dealing with frequent changes and updates.
+With Datahub Cloud's auto-sync feature, you can automate this process, ensuring that your site always reflects the latest versions of your datasets and documentation.
+This section will walk you through enabling and using the auto-sync functionality.</p>
 </div>

 # Auto-Sync of your Site